momthinaquadri/Electricity-Billing-System/README.md

-A web-based Electricity Billing System developed using HTML, CSS, JSP, Servlets, and MySQL.
+A web-based Electricity Billing System developed using HTML, CSS, JSP and MySQL.
 The system manages electricity billing operations with separate Admin and Customer panels.

 🚀 Features